forquare/hashbang0.com/content/post/2015-12-29-raspberry-pi-usb-gpio-os-x-and-freebsd/index.md

 1. Acquire a [CP2102 serial converter][5]
-2. Load uslcom.ko—either add it to _loader.conf_, compile it into the kernel, or as root do: kldload uslcom.ko
+2. Load uslcom.koâeither add it to _loader.conf_, compile it into the kernel, or as root do: kldload uslcom.ko